marceloxp/fav/README.md

 - **Removal not working**: Check `~/.fav_dirs` for trailing slashes or special characters using `cat -e ~/.fav_dirs`.
 - **Debugging**: Run `bash -x fav` to trace script execution and identify issues.
 - **Docker issues**: Ensure the user running the container (e.g., `www-data`) has write permissions to their home directory for `~/.fav_dirs`.
+- **Installation issues**: Inspect the `install_fav.sh` script before running, or run with verbosity: `bash -x ./install_fav.sh`.
+Check for errors in download or checksum verification.
-- **Checksum issues**: Verify the SHA-256 checksum matches the one provided in the GitHub release.
+- **Checksum issues**: Verify the SHA-256 checksum in the [GitHub release page](https://github.com/marceloxp/fav/releases/tag/v1.0.0) or `SHA256SUMS` file.